wagtail/wagtail/docs/contributing/developing.md

 Setting up a local copy of [the Wagtail git repository](https://github.com/wagtail/wagtail) is slightly more involved than running a release package of Wagtail, as it requires [Node.js](https://nodejs.org/) and npm for building JavaScript and CSS assets.
 (This is not required when running a release version, as the compiled assets are included in the release package.)

-If you're happy to develop on a virtual machine, the [vagrant-wagtail-develop](https://github.com/wagtail/vagrant-wagtail-develop) and [docker-wagtail-develop](https://github.com/wagtail/docker-wagtail-develop) setup scripts are the fastest way to get up and running.
+If you're happy to develop on a local virtual machine, the [docker-wagtail-develop](https://github.com/wagtail/docker-wagtail-develop) and [vagrant-wagtail-develop](https://github.com/wagtail/vagrant-wagtail-develop) setup scripts are the fastest way to get up and running.
 They will provide you with a running instance of the [Wagtail Bakery demo site](https://github.com/wagtail/bakerydemo/), with the Wagtail and bakerydemo codebases available as shared folders for editing on your host machine.

+You can also set up a cloud development environment that you can work with in a browser-based IDE using the [gitpod-wagtail-develop](https://github.com/wagtail/gitpod-wagtail-develop) project.

 (Build scripts for other platforms would be very much welcomed - if you create one, please let us know via the [Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack)!)